MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample5.md

 ![SoLUTEditor](images/tutorials/visualization/V6_02.png "SoLUTEditor")

 To change the color, open the panel of `SoLUTEditor`.
-In this editor we can change color and transparency interactively (for more information, see the {{< docuLinks "/Standard/Documentation/Publish/ModuleReference/SoLUTEditor.html" "help page">}}).
+In this editor, we can change color and transparency interactively (for more information, see the {{< docuLinks "/Standard/Documentation/Publish/ModuleReference/SoLUTEditor.html" "help page">}}).
 Here, we have a range from black to white and from complete transparency to full opacity.

 ![SoLUTEditor change colors](images/tutorials/visualization/V6_03.png "SoLUTEditor change colors")

 We now like to add color.
-New color points can be added by clicking on the color bar at the bottom side of the graph and existing points can be moved by dragging.
-You can change the color of each point under *Color*.
+New color points can be added by clicking {{< mousebutton "left" >}} on the color bar at the bottom side of the graph and existing points can be moved by dragging.
+You can change the color of each point with the field <field>Color</field>.

 ![SoLUTEditor add colors](images/tutorials/visualization/V6_04.png "SoLUTEditor add colors")